 The search ellipsoids were oriented dynamically so that the strike and dip follow the undulations of the mineralized wireframes.
 The strike and dip data information were collected through Leapfrog software from the orientations of the triangles of each of the mineralized meshes.
 The direction of the mineralization plunge was determined for each lens from observations based on longitudinal views showing mineralization trends.
 Although occasionally isotropic, the trends are mainly varying from 30 to 60 degrees to the northeast.
 The plunge data and a declustered version of the Leapfrog structural data information was then stored into each block located inside a lens, using a nearest neighbour interpolation.
 For the grade interpolation, the search ellipsoid orientation was set according to the strike, dip and plunge data stored in each block.
-Figure 14-10 illustrates an example of the dynamic anisotropy configuration of the search ellipsoids in Lynx Main.
+Figure 14-10 illustrates an example of the dynamic anisotropy configuration of the search ellipsoids in Lynx 4.

 The ellipsoid ranges were based on the variography study.
-The grade interpolation is a multiplepass process, cumulatively defining grade blocks through each pass.
-A three-pass scenario was used for most zones.
-The ranges of the ellipsoids for the first interpolation pass correspond to 0.5x to 1x the variography range results, 0.75x to 3x the variography results for the second pass, and 1x to 4x (occasionally up to 6x) the variography results for the third pass.
-For a few high-grade lenses in Lynx Main and Triple Lynx, a four-pass interpolation was performed using a smaller search ellipsoid for the first pass with 0.5x the variography range.
+The grade interpolation is a three-pass process, cumulatively defining grade blocks through each pass.
+The ranges of the ellipsoids for the first interpolation pass correspond to 0.5x to 1x the variography range results, 0.75x to 2x the variography results for the second pass, and 3x to 5x the variography results for the third pass.